getporter/porter/docs/content/best-practices/github-workflow.md

 ### Logging into DockerHub
 Next, you will want to log in to Docker Hub so that you can publish your bundle to a registry.
 In order to do this, you can use the [docker-login](https://github.com/Azure/docker-login) action to do it easily.
-Here is an example of how it is used:
+Below is an example of how it is used:
 ````yaml
 - uses: azure/docker-login@v1
   name: Docker Login